moinwiki/moin/docs/admin/install.rst

 So, if you want jpeg support, make sure you have the jpeg libs/headers::

- # install jpeg library and dev. headers (ubuntu / debian)
+ # install jpeg library and development headers:
- sudo apt-get install libjpeg62-dev
+ sudo apt-get install libjpeg62-dev  # ubuntu / debian
+ yum install libjpeg-turbo-devel  # fedora / red hat

 Now install PIL into your virtual environment::